Leaena Tambyah: Special education advocacy

 Tambyah left her job at the Ministry of Social Affairs when she became pregnant with the first of her children.
 She then worked part-time as a social worker and volunteered extensively.
 During this time she began volunteering at the Asian Women's Welfare Association (AWWA), where she helped run a family service centre.

 In 1979, she organized the Handicapped Children's Playgroup, a weekly playgroup at the Church of St. Ignatius for a small number of children with multiple disabilities, who at the time were not accepted to mainstream or special needs schools.
 This was the first school for multiply-disabled children in Singapore.
 She chaired the playgroup from 1979 until 1985.
 In 1986, the playgroup won a United Nations Community Excellence Award.
 The playgroup has since become the AWWA School.

 Tambyah organized a project called TEACH ME (Therapy and Educational Assistance for Children in Mainstream Education) in 1991.
 This project brought some children from special needs schools into mainstream schools.
 It also included a mobile therapy clinic to treat physically disabled children whose parents could not afford to bring them to hospitals for therapy.
 In 1994, the Family Resource and Training Centre gave TEACH ME the Innovative Programme Award.

 In 1984, Tambyah was awarded the Public Service Medal for her work.
 In 1991, she earned a special volunteer award from the Community Chest of Singapore.
 In 1994, she received the Public Service Star, and was named Her World Woman of the Year for her work to help children with special needs.
 In 2011, she was given the Special Recognition Award at the President's Volunteerism & Philanthropy Awards.

 Personal life

 While attending the Raffles Girls' School, in 1953, she met Dr. John Anantharajah Tambyah (1938–2011), who had attended the Raffles Institution.
-They married in 1964, and had a son, Professor Paul Anantharajah Tambyah, and a daughter, Malini Tambyah.
+They married in 1964, and had a son, Professor Paul Anantharajah Tambyah, and a daughter.